How to get media attention for a home staging business has been a hot topic lately.

-I knew that particular column functioned partially as a cheering section for the neighborhood and its businesses, so I deliberately played that up in my press release.
+I knew that particular column functioned partially as a cheering section for the neighborhood.
+So I deliberately played that up in my press release.

 “Maybe it’s my MBA training,” says Debra Gould, “but I really take a bottom line approach to decorating a home, especially if it’s with an eye to resale.”
 Gould is a professional ‘house fluffer,’ one of those people who can come into your home and provide you with a ‘laundry list’ of things that can be done to spruce your home up when you decide to put it on the market.

 Gould, herself, just returned to the Beach area from a four-year creative exile.
 “Sometimes you need to get away for awhile to really appreciate what you’ve left behind,” she said.
-Call Debra at 416-691-6615, or visit either of her two web sites at www.sixelements.com, or www.debragould.com and take advantage of her return to the Beach.”
+Call Debra at …, or visit either of her two web sites at …. and take advantage of her return to the Beach.”

-In case you’re wondering, in those days and in that city “house fluffer” was a term used more often than “home stager” which is why you’ll see that reference in my press release.
+In case you’re wondering, in those days (and in that city) “house fluffer” was a term used more often than “home stager.”
+That’s why you’ll see that reference in my press release.